rgroves/simple-rss-reader/README.md

 - [_] Is there a better way to do the regex based assertion testing (in api/tests.py)
 - [_] Should come back to refactor/reorganize tests (separate files for each endpoint?)
 - [_] Tests between register and login endpoints can probably be refactored to eliminate duplication for common tests.
+- [_] The feeds/add endpoit doesn't notify if user is already subscribed to a feed; just silently ignores that they requested to add the feed again.
+- [_] Need tests for feeds, feeds/add